TACC/mkmod/docs/source/020_basic_control_env_vars.rst

           $ module load my_remora/1.8.1    # name and (optional) version used here

 will load the module for the example remora installation.
-Retain the default prefix (``my_``) if a version of the package is available in the Modules Environment System (MES), so that there is no confusion or complication involving which environment you will obtain.
+Retain the default prefix (``my_``) if a version of the package is available in the Environment Modules system (EMS), so that there is no confusion or complication involving which environment you will obtain.
 Otherwise you my want to specify no prefix for a simpler load command::